engineering87/engineering87.github.io/_posts/2024-09-26-rest-idempotency .md

 ## REST Methods and Idempotency
 Some HTTP methods are inherently idempotent, while others are not:
 - **GET**: Always idempotent.
-Retrieving data doesn't change the system.
+Retrieving data doesn't change the system, and one should never apply any special logic that alters this behavior.
 - **PUT**: Idempotent.
 Updating a resource should always leave it in the same state, regardless of how many times the request is repeated.
 - **DELETE**: Typically idempotent.
 Deleting a resource multiple times has the same effect as deleting it once (i.e., the resource no longer exists).
 - **POST**: Not idempotent.
 Creating resources via `POST` can result in multiple instances being created if the request is repeated.